spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ---
-title: Why To Switch From Bash To ZSH
+title: Why To Switch From Bash To Zsh
 layout: blog
 date: 4-2-16
 ---
-_**Note**_: if you're interested in switching away from Bash and don't already know about [Fish](https://fishshell.com/), compare it to Zsh before taking the plunge.
+_**Note**_: if you're interested in switching away from bash and don't already know about [Fish](https://fishshell.com/), compare it to zsh before taking the plunge.

-Whether you use Bash or Zsh [check out my config file](https://github.com/spyrosoft/.files/blob/master/.zshrc).
+Whether you use bash or zsh [check out my config file](https://github.com/spyrosoft/.files/blob/master/.zshrc).
 There are lots of goodies in there.

 ### No More Need For The Cd Command

-In Bash, when a user types a directory path and presses enter the following error displays:
+In bash, when a user types a directory path and presses enter the following error displays:

     bash: /path/to/directory: Is a directory

-Yes Bash.
+Yes bash.
 No shit it's a directory.
 What is the only possible thing a user would want to do with said directory?

-Enter Zsh!
+Enter zsh!
 Zsh is smart enough to know that the user wants to cd there and does so without complaint.

 ### Completion Cycling

 Bash completion works like so.
 A user partially types something then presses \<tab> twice.
 A list of available completions are printed out to the shell.
 The user then has to continue typing the correct completion until none of the other completion suggestions match at which time the completion is finally performed.

 Zsh displays a completion list immediately upon pressing \<tab> the first time.
-If there is only one possibility it is completed right then and there in the same manner as Bash.
-Otherwise, unlike Bash, the user has the option to continue to press \<tab> to cycle through the rest of the available completions.
+If there is only one possibility it is completed right then and there in the same manner as bash.
+Otherwise, unlike bash, the user has the option to continue to press \<tab> to cycle through the rest of the available completions.

 Zsh completions are only written out to the shell one time.
 If the user refines the completion search, the old completions are removed and the new ones take their place.
 Bash leaves the old completions up adding noise and consuming vertical space in the shell.

 ### Partial Directory Expansion

 Zsh ships with an innovative method of moving around the file system.
-By typing the first part of a directory name and adding a slash afterwards, Zsh attempts to locate the corresponding directory expansion.
+By typing the first part of a directory name and adding a slash afterwards, zsh attempts to locate the corresponding directory expansion.
 For example:

     ~/p/g/s/t <tab>